 - Induction: it the transition phase from the opiate to Suboxone with the aim of reducing “cold turkey” withdrawal symptoms.

 - Stabilization: It is the phase where Suboxone is given to the lowest dose to reduce withdrawal symptoms to facilitate eventual discontinuation of treatment

-- Maintenance: It’s for those people with severe addiction who may need on-going, medically supervised treatment program.
+- Maintenance: It’s for those people with severe addiction who may need an on-going, medically supervised treatment program.

 Things You Should Considerations

 You should not use Suboxone in case you have moderate to severe liver dysfunction.
 It is because it will be worsening the symptoms.
-Some common side effects that you might experience are a headache, nausea, vomiting, excessive sweating, constipation, insomnia, pain and sometimes peripheral edema- the accumulation of fluids in legs.
+Some common side effects that you might experience are headache, nausea, vomiting, excessive sweating, constipation, insomnia, pain and sometimes peripheral edema- the accumulation of fluids in legs.

 Suboxone can be used for addiction if injected.
-In such case, the relatively low dose of naloxone doesn’t give the high which otherwise can be achieved from the buprenorphine component. it should be prescribed under a doctor-supervised treatment or maintenance program.
+In such a case, the relatively low dose of naloxone doesn’t give the high which otherwise can be achieved from the buprenorphine component. it should be prescribed under a doctor-supervised treatment or maintenance program.